TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Migration/Index.rst

 =======================

-This chapter is for those poor souls who want to migrate old and busted :php:`$GLOBALS['TYPO3_DB']` calls to new hotness `doctrine-dbal` based API.
+This chapter is for those poor souls who want to migrate old and busted :php:`$GLOBALS['TYPO3_DB']` calls to new hotness `Doctrine DBAL` based API.

 It tries to give some hints on typical pitfalls and areas a special eye should be kept on.